-The CT scanner has been referred to as one of the most important advances in radiology since the x-ray.
-The introduction of CT scanners has helped cut down the need for invasive procedures.
-Major benefits of the spiral CT include its ability to create 3-D images of areas inside the body; its ability to better detect small abnormalities; and its rapid scan time, which means less time for patients to lie still.
+The CT scanner has been called one of the most important advances in radiology since the X-ray.
+The introduction of CT scanners has helped cut down the need for invasive procedures, allowing detailed glimpses into the body without having to touch a scalpel.
+Major benefits of the spiral CT include its ability to create 3-D images of areas inside the body; detection of small abnormalities; and its rapid scan time, which means less time for patients to lie still.

 Which Slice Would You Like?

-The decision to purchase a multi-slice CT involves sensible considerations such as equipment costs, demographics, and whether it fits in with the overall budget.
-You will need to decide on the number of slices and workflow features you need.
-Equipment sellers (such as Amber Diagnostics) should be able to review the capabilities of different machines, and help make suggestions based on your needs.
+CT scanners can be single or multi-slice.
+The decision to purchase a multi-slice CT scanner involves sensible considerations such as equipment costs, demographics, and whether it fits in with the overall budget.
+You will also need to decide on the specific number of slices and workflow features you need.
+Equipment providers like Amber Diagnostics are able to review the capabilities of different machines, and help make informed suggestions based on your needs.

 The ideal slice count depends on the types of services or exams you tend to provide, which is also based on the demographics of your target patients.

-Multi-slice comes in 4, 6, 8, 16, 32, 40, and 64 slice configurations.
+Multi-slice scanners come in 4, 6, 8, 16, 32, 40, and 64 slice configurations.
 Additional slices enhance diagnostic capabilities and broaden the range of applications, especially if the facility will be performing cardiac studies.

 2, 4, 6 or 8-slice CT Scanners are all whole-body scanners capable of scan routine 0.8 to 0.5-second full 360-degree rotation scans, while acquiring multiple slices in a single rotation.
 These models are perfect for mid-to-high volume locations and will provide fast scanning and excellent image quality.